The BTS Era Before 2016

 For the concerts and fan meetings in South Korea:

-- BTS had their 1st Fan Meeting MUSTER at the Seoul Olympic Hall with 3,000 fans in 2014.
+- March 29, 2014: BTS had their first Fan Meeting MUSTER at the Seoul Olympic Hall, South Korea with 3,000 fans.

-- In 2014, BTS held a mini fan meeting with 800 fans for their ending promotions of Dark & Wild.
+- Nov 9, 2014: BTS held a mini fan meeting near the SBS broadcasting building with 800 fans to end their official promotions of Dark & Wild.

-- In 2015, BTS held a 3-day concert in South Korea at the SK Olympic Handball Gymnasium gathering 13,500 fans for the “The Most Beautiful Moment in Life On Stage”.
+- Nov 27, 28, 29, 2015: BTS held a sold-out 3-day concert in South Korea at the SK Olympic Handball Gymnasium gathering 13,500 fans for “The Most Beautiful Moment in Life On Stage”.

 - BTS designed their first doll characters called “Hip-Hop Monster” in 2014.